github/GitHub-for-Startups-HQ/Partner Assets.md

 Application:
 - Submit your application on our partner page, and their team will follow up within 1–2 business days.
+- Note: the program just expanded to include Series B and GitHub Advanced Security, it's not yet reflected in the application.

 If you have any questions or need support, reach out to startups@github.com.

 **Offer References:**